Aadil101/website/_pages/writing.md

 author_profile: true
 ---

-Though writing isn't my profession, communication skills are of course really important 📣 I'm thankful for the liberal arts education at my college as it has made me a more confident writer.
+Writing isn't my profession, but communication skills are still pretty important 📣 I'm thankful for the liberal arts education at my college as it has made me a more confident writer.
 Here's some of what I've been up to over the years.